Siege of Bergen op Zoom (1588)

-The siege of Bergen op Zoom was a siege that took place during the Eighty Years' War and the Anglo–Spanish War between September 23 - November 13, 1588.
-The siege took place in the aftermath of the Spanish Armada where under famed commander Alexander Farnese, the Duke of Parma attempted to use his forces utilised for the invasion of England to besiege Bergen op Zoom which was held by an Anglo-Dutch force under Thomas Morgan and Peregrine Bertie.
-An English officer Grimstone claimed to be a disaffected Catholic, had set up a trap during which a large Spanish assault was then bloodily repulsed.
-An Anglo-Dutch relief column under the command Maurice of Orange soon after arrived and forced the Duke of Parma to retreat, thus ending the siege.
+The siege of Bergen op Zoom was a siege that took place between September 23 - November 13, 1588, during the Eighty Years' War and the Anglo-Spanish War (1585–1604).
+The siege took place in the aftermath of the Spanish Armada when famed commander Alexander Farnese, the Duke of Parma attempted to use his forces to besiege Bergen op Zoom, which was held by an Anglo-Dutch force under Thomas Morgan and Peregrine Bertie.
+An English officer named Grimstone, claiming to be a disaffected Catholic, had set up a trap during which a large Spanish assault was bloodily repulsed.
+An Anglo-Dutch relief column under the command Maurice of Orange arrived soon after and forced the Duke of Parma to retreat, thus ending the siege.

 Background

-England had been freed from danger following the failure of the Spanish armada during the summer of 1588.
+England had been freed from danger following the failure of the Spanish Armada during the summer of 1588.
 At the same time the Duke of Parma with his army which had been assembled for the invasion then stood his troops down.

 Parma instead turned and then marched through Brabant with the aim of taking Bergen op Zoom before winter set in.
 Parma sent a regiment under the Marquis de Renty, with troops numbering 8,000 men under Count Mansfelt, the Prince of Ascoli, and the Duke of Pastrana, in advance to attempt the capture of the island of Tholen.
 On it was an important town of the same name to the north of Bergen op Zoom, on the opposite side of the channel of the Scheldt separating the island from the mainland of Brabant.
 The governor of Bergen op Zoom was Thomas Morgan and the garrison was predominantly English - composed of twelve ensigns of English foot and three cornets of Dutch cavalry under the commands of Peregrine Bertie (Lord Willoughby) and Sir William Drury.

 Morgan had been in England supervising the defence of the English coast during the armada campaign, leaving Lord Willoughby in charge.
 Willoughby in the meantime had worked hard to put Bergen op Zoom in a good form of defence.
 He constructed two blinds outside the Wouw Gate, to cover the drawbridges and protect sallying parties, and some other outworks, connected by covered ways.
 He had advice from Count Everard Solms, who came over from Tholen, where he commanded the Zeeland regiment.

 As the Spanish force advanced through Tholen they attacked the town but after several attempts were vigorously repulsed by Solmes and his Zealand troops who had inflicted nearly 400 casualties.
 The commanders themselves narrowly escaped drowning in the retreat across the river owing to the sudden rise of the waters.
 Parma, despite the defeat, wasted no time and pressed on towards Bergen-op-Zoom.